tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 - [View ARM Template code](https://github.com/tonyjacobscloudpro/cdmo-edw-ingestion/blob/main/arm_template_create_infrastructure.json)

 ### Step 2.
 Create a SAS Token in storage account for Notebooks to Access
+- Create SAS Token
+- Token will be added to notebooks code for adls access

 ### Step 1.
 Create medallion architecture in ADLS
 - Create the required medallion architecture directories in ADLS.